Associate Degree Nursing

 Progression: A grade of “C” for each nursing course listed in the nursing curriculum (NUR courses plus general education courses) and a cumulative grade point average of 2.00 (“C” average) or higher on all college courses are necessary to progress and to graduate from the Associate Degree Nursing program.
 In addition, students must demonstrate a satisfactory pattern of behavior according to the “Criteria for Responsible Behavior,” published in the Associate Degree Nursing Student Handbook.

 Deadline for application is March 1st for Fall admission and October 1st for Spring admission.
 The application information which must be submitted by the deadline includes submission of all official transcripts, national ACT score, and MCC admission application.
 There is not a separate application for the nursing program.
-On the MCC admission application, applicants should mark Associate Degree Nursing as the program of interest.
+On the MCC admission application, applicants should indicate Associate Degree Nursing as the program of interest.
 The admission application should also be marked for the term admission is being sought.
-(For example, applicants should mark Fall 2014 if submitting application for the class beginning in August of 2014.)
+(For example, applicants should mark Fall 2016 if submitting application for the class beginning in August of 2016.)

 Students in the Associate Degree Nursing Program must attend MCC full time (12 or more semester credit hours) unless admitted into the part-time program.